PattiBytes/PattiBytes/_notifications/testing-notification.md

 ---
-title: PATTI BYTES NOTIFICATION SENDING TEST.
+title: THANKS FOR SUBSUSCRIBING TO NOTIFICATIONS FOR PATTIBYTES
 id: testing notification
-message: We Are Going Live Soon
+message: We Are Going Live Soon To give you latest updates
 target_url: https://pattibytes.com/news
+image: /assets/uploads/patttttibytes.jpg
 audience: all
+specific_subscribers: []
 send_now: true
 schedule_datetime: 2025-09-08 14:32
 author: Thrillyverse
-preview: soon
+preview: coming soon
 ---
-j﻿ust testing the notifications
+P﻿attibytes News will be delivered to your homepage